textpattern/textpattern.github.io/administration/links-panel.md

 **Date** - the day and time when this link has been created.

-#### Perform changes on selected links {#perform_changes_on_selected_links}
+### Perform changes on selected articles

-On the right side you will find a checkbox for each link.
-Here you can select links you want to change in a jointly manner.
-You can mark links by ckecking the checkbox or you can use select-buttons at the bottom of the list: “All”, “None” or “Range”.
-If you want to select a range you simply mark the checkbox of both the first and the last link in the range and then click “Range”.
-The links between will automatically be checked too.
+In the first column you will find a checkbox for each link.
+Here you can select links you want to change in a bulk manner.
+You can mark links by checking the checkbox or you can use the checkbox in the head bar of the list to mark all links on that page.

-For performing changes now you go to the drop-down-list “with selected” and choose the function you want to perform.
-The following changes are
+In order to quickly select ranges of links click the checkbox of the first link you want to mark, press and hold the shift key, then click the checkbox of the last link in the range.
+All links between will be checked too.
+You can add ranges to your selection by repeating these steps.

-available:
+For performing changes now you go to the drop-down list 'With selected...' and choose the function you want to perform.
+The following changes are available:

--   Change Category
+* Change category (if link categories are defined)
--   Delete
+* Change author

-When selecting the “Change Category”-option you will get another drop-down-list below which will give you the list of categories to choose from.
+* Delete

-After selecting the options you want to perform click “Go” to start the changes.
-A pop-up window will ask “Are you sure?” and then (if “yes”) the changes will be performed.
+When selecting a 'Change'-option you will get another drop-down-list which will give you the values to choose from, e.g. the list of authors or categories.
+After selecting the options you want to perform click 'Go' to start the changes.
+A pop-up window will ask "Are you sure?" and then (if 'yes') the changes will be performed.

 ## Pages and links listed per page